al-ce/hbac.nvim/README.md

 - `hbac_delete_stored_pins` - delete the selected set of stored pins (with confirmation)
 - `hbac_rename_stored_pins` - rename the selected set of stored pins
 - `hbac_clear_pin_storage` - delete all stored pins (with confirmation)
+- `hbac_preview_stored_pins` - open a new picker to preview the selected set of stored pins. `<Esc>` will close the previewer and return to the storage picker.

 https://github.com/al-ce/hbac.nvim/assets/23170004/17948123-2f2d-4070-89b7-334fcff656e6